-The Economic Development Partnership of Alabama (EDPA) site provides useful information and resources focusing on helping Alabama to attract and retain business.
+The Economic Development Partnership of Alabama (EDPA) site provides useful information and resources focusing on helping Alabama attract and retain business.
 The site provides resources for both companies and communities.
-Broad topics include location advantages, available properties, labor, quality of life, and industries, all of which are broken down into subcategories such as cost of operating or workforce development.
+Topics include location advantages, available properties, labor, quality of life, and industries.

-The North Alabama Industrial Development Association (NAIDA) provides a wealth of useful information on business in northern Alabama.
-There is an economic overview of the region in general, and the counties in the north of Alabama, including statistics.
-There are also other reports and data available on topics such as demographics, the labor force, and vacant business locations.
+The North Alabama Industrial Development Association (NAIDA) provides economic overviews and statistics for northern Alabama, as well as for the counties within the region.
+The site also features reports and data on topics such as infrastructure, the labor force, and vacant business locations.
 Additionally, there are industry sector profiles available, which provide in-depth information on the major industries in the region.

 A member-based organization of businesses in northern Alabama and the Tennessee Valley region, the Northern Alabama International Trade Association (NAITA) provides an international networking forum, education on trade issues, and prepares businesses to compete in the global economy.
 Membership fees are required and are based on the size of the business.
 The website provides a global community forum, a news and events section, and resources relating to topics such as trade assistance.

 The Alabama branch of the Department of Commerce specializes in helping small to medium sized companies develop and execute exporting strategies.
 The site features trade events, an exporter resource database, and information on the Alabama district council and representatives.
 Fees vary and are based on the service being provided.